haishanh/cherry/docker/examples/authelia-forward-auth/README.md

-This demonstrate remote user (also called forward auth?) support in Cherry.
+This demonstrates remote user (also called forward auth?) support in Cherry.

 ## Setup

-1. Add these mapping to your `/etc/hosts`
+1. Add these mappings to your `/etc/hosts`

 ```
 127.0.0.1 cherry.example.com